MicrosoftDocs/azure-devops-docs/docs/build-release/get-started/ci-cd-part-1.md

 <h3 id="version-control">What kinds of version control can I use</h3>

-We've used a Git repository in Team Services in order to keep things focused on CI/CD for this tutorial.
+We've used a Git repository in Team Services to keep things focused on CI/CD for this tutorial.

 When you're ready to get going with CI/CD for your app, you can use the version control system of your choice: